Hofls/artificial-intelligence/machine-learning/image-recognition/cats-dogs/README.md

     * Copy model from `train-model/saved_models` to `train-model/model_to_train`
     * Run `train_model.py`

-* To train model to recognize different stuff (e.g. not only cats and dogs):
+* To use model that recognizes different classes (e.g. not only cats and dogs):
     * Replace `class_names` in `use_trained_model.py`

 ### Based on: